Kytha/athena/README.md

 # Athena

 Athena is a responsive and flexible utility-first framework for rapid UI design.
-Athena boasts a wide selection of utilities to create unique and flavorful designs which a free from the constraints of conventional SMACSS frameworks.
+Athena boasts a wide selection of utilities to create unique and flavorful designs which are free from the constraints of conventional component-first frameworks.
 Feel free to submit an issue or pull-request.

 # Browser Compatibility